WriteLog has everything you need to run complete SO2R operation with only:

 - One COMM port to control radio right

-A recommended addition is a second sound card so you can playback recorded audio during the contest.
+A recommended addition is a sound card dedicated to playback recorded audio during the contest.

 In addition, WriteLog has a plug in software interface for high level automation that is exploited by the WriteLogRunMode component that is published as open source on github.
 WriteLogRunMode automates both dual CQ operating as well as CQ on one while Search and Pounce on the other.